 Recommended Selenium Supplementation:

-If you need a more therapeutic dose of selenium, Se-Zyme Forte from Biotics is the brand that we use at our practice and that I trust.
+If you need a more therapeutic dose of selenium, Cataplex E is the one I use at my practice and that I trust.

 Sulfur is important for thyroid hormone production because it supports the liver, which is where most of the FT4 in the body is converted to FT3.

 There isn’t a specific RDA for sulfur, but your need for it can easily be met through diet.